“It is through the death of God that religions emerge.”

 However, Hubble’s prediction was fulfilled by his former intern, Halton Arp, who went on to become widely known in his own right for his ‘Atlas of Peculiar Galaxies’ (1966), the most frequently cited resource for research on galaxy formation.
 His observations using the Hale telescope at Palomar Observatory, images from which were published in the Atlas, had led him to very different conclusions about red shift.
-From 1967 onwards he developed an argument that red shift does not mean recession or acceleration away from the observer, but represents an intrinsic property of matter like mass or charge, which can change over time, younger galaxies emitting light at the red end of the spectrum.
+From 1967 onwards he developed an argument that red shift does not mean recession, or acceleration away from the observer, but represents an intrinsic property of matter like mass or charge, which can change over time, younger galaxies emitting light at the lower end of the spectrum.

 For this Arp was censured by his peers and had his telescope privileges withdrawn at Palomar in a blatant attempt to block his research.
 The parallel with an earlier telescopist, Galileo Galilei, has been made much of by his supporters, but Arp was able to sidestep the suppression without too much difficulty.
 Relocating to Europe in 1983, he continued his work at the Max Planck Institute for Astrophysics in Germany.

-Arp’s theory was vindicated by the revelation that red shift is quantised, as first reported by the astronomer William G Tifft in 1973: i.e., that the shifts in wavelengths observed are not smoothly graduated but cluster around specific values, like harmonics in music.
+Arp’s theory was vindicated by the revelation that red shift is quantised, as first reported by the astronomer William G Tifft in 1973: i.e., that the observed shifts in wavelengths are not smoothly graduated but cluster around specific values, like harmonics in music.
 This falsifies the notion of cosmological red shift, and makes its continued dominance over institutionalised science an example of what the biologist Jonathan Wells calls ‘zombie science’ — scientific hypotheses that refuse to die, and continue to be treated as facts even after being falsified or superseded by new evidence.

 Quantised intrinsic redshift means that we can make no claims about the age or extent of the universe, and sends us back to something like the Steady State theory of the British astrophysicist Fred Hoyle, who with his collaborators Hermann Bondi & Thomas Gold came to the conclusion in 1948 that the universe has existed forever.